 In total, 601 people anonymously responded to the survey, the high number of respondents a success, reflecting the need ill people had to be heard.
 The need to be part of a solution toward better neurological services in Ireland, added value.

 Of those who replied to the survey, 71% (425 people) are living with a neurological condition.
-The remaining 29% who replied, are family members of people living with a neurological condition.
+The remaining 29% who answered, are family members of people living with a neurological condition.

-The most common illnesses, where patients who replied for themselves, were:
+The most common illnesses, where patients who answered for themselves, were:

 Ψ Multiple Sclerosis (27%)